gi-no/blog_mean_stack/article2.md

 % heroku addons:add mongolab
 ```

-"yo angular-fullstack:heroku" command setup deploy environment for Heroku.
+The "yo angular-fullstack:heroku" command will set up a deploy environment for Heroku.
 Also, add MongoDB module to Heroku.
-Heroku provides MongoHQ and MongoLab as MongoDB add-on.
+Heroku provides MongoHQ and MongoLab as MongoDB add-ons.
 Let's add MongoLab add-on because MongoLab has a free plan.

 Now, we deployed the web service to Heroku !
-For next deployments, use "grunt" command to build distribution package, and "grunt buildcontrol:heroku" for deployment.
+For next deployments, use the "grunt" command to build a distribution package, and "grunt buildcontrol:heroku" for deployment.

 ```shell
 % grunt